paulahemsi/ft_server/README.md

 * `docker stop <container_name>` stops the container

 * After this firts test, I removed the container `docker rm <container_name>` and the image `docker rmi <image_name>` and edited my dockerfile with the next steps I had previusly did manualy

+* `sudo apt update` and `sudo apt upgrade -y && sudo reboot` ensures the system is updated

 "The image defined by your Dockerfile should generate containers that are as ephemeral as possible.
 By “ephemeral”, we mean that the container can be stopped and destroyed, then rebuilt and replaced with an absolute minimum set up and configuration." from [Dockerfile best pratices](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/)